nikos-glikis/TorRange/README.md

 2) Create a worker class that extends TorWorker.
 Create a constructor similar to that of TorRangeSimpleExampleWorker.

 3) Create all abstract methods.
 Read the comments for more info of what each method does.

+4) Overwrite ProxyRangeWorkerManager.getUserRanges(); to give your ranges.
+If you have rangesfile=somefile.txt in the ini, the ranges from this file are loaded.

 Progress Report
 ===============